-The grading syllabus, laid down by The Kyu Shin Kai is intended as a framework of study to be used as a guide by both instructors and students.
-When following this syllabus, it is freely recognized that the same technique practiced by different individuals may vary, in both form and application, in accordance with many factors, while not detracting from the basic principles of Kyu Shin Do.
+The grading syllabus, laid out by the Kyu Shin Kai as a framework of study to be used as a guide by both instructors and students.
+It is freely recognised that the same technique practised by different individuals may vary, in both form and application, in accordance with many factors, while not detracting from the basic principles of the Kyu Shin Do.

-Whereas technical proficiency forms the basis of the grading examination, other factors such as effort, enthusiasm and attitude are also considered.
-Promotion through the grades is therefore structured around a student fulfilling his or her potential rather than as a fixed standard of ability to be achieved.
+Whilst technical ability is the basis of the grading, other factors such as effort, enthusiasm and attitude are also considered.
+Promotion through the grades is therefore structured around a student fulfilling their potential rather than a fixed standard of ability to be achieved.